Updated: Jan 13, 2022

 Certain asanas work on the pancreas, stabilizing blood sugar levels.

-3 Asanas stimulate the release of happy hormones like serotonin or endorphins, hormones which make us feel good.
+3 Asanas stimulate the release of happy hormones like serotonin or endorphins, hormones that make us feel good.

 Creative high (this book is hopefully a testament to this.